Are mountain homes only for the physically fit? Of course not.

 adjustable shower heads or personal hand held showers, non slip floors,

-easily removable base cabinets, mirrors at varying heights or to the floor,
+easily removed base cabinets, mirrors at varying heights or even better, to the floor,

 and level access shower stalls with a seat but without a curb.